maximilionus/telemonitor/README.md

 - Notification message to all *whitelisted users* on bot startup
 - [File transfer system](#file-transfer-system) *(Currently works only as `file`/`image` receiver)*
 - Modify whitelisted users without restart
+- Support of automated systemd service installation on linux machines (See [optional arguments](#optional-arguments))

 ### Development
 Development features are in progress of development and *are unstable*, so they're disabled by default.
 Enable with [argument `--dev`](#optional-arguments).
 Use at your own risk and be ready to drown in errors.